 Historian George Chauncey discovered one such place on the block, a tearoom and popular after-theater club run in 1925 and 1926 by “Eve Addams” (or Adams), a Polish-Jewish émigré whose real name was Chawe Zlocsewer (with other variations, such as Eva Kotchever or Eva Czlotcheber).
 Though her adopted name has often been cited as “Eve Addams,” historian Jonathan Ned Katz, in his research for his forthcoming book, Eve Adams Living, uncovered a 1919 newspaper article with her last name spelled “Adams.”
 The tearoom had a sign that read:

 “Men are admitted but not welcome.”

 A Village columnist in 1931 reminisced that her club was “one of the most delightful hang-outs the Village ever had.”
-After a police raid, Kotchever was convicted of obscenity (for Lesbian Love, a collection of her short stories) and disorderly conduct, and was deported.
+After a police raid, Zlocsewer was convicted of obscenity (for Lesbian Love, a collection of her short stories) and disorderly conduct, and was deported.